MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

     pickle.loads(pickle.dumps(psf))

-As for :class:`MDAnalysis.core.groups.AtomGroup`, during serialization, it will be pickled with its bound :class:`MDAnalysis.core.universe.Universe` which means after unpickling, a new :class:`MDAnalysis.core.universe.Universe` will be created and be attached by the new :class:`MDAnalysis.core.groups.AtomGroup`.
+As for :class:`MDAnalysis.core.groups.AtomGroup`, during serialization, it will be pickled with its bound :class:`MDAnalysis.core.universe.Universe`.
+This means that after unpickling, a new :class:`MDAnalysis.core.universe.Universe` will be created and be attached to the new :class:`MDAnalysis.core.groups.AtomGroup`.
 If the Universe is serialized with its :class:`MDAnalysis.core.groups.AtomGroup`, they will still be bound together afterwards:

 .. ipython:: python